How to select and grow a native British hedge

 • Native Hedging Mix Bare Root (100 Plants for 20 metre Hedge) - Including Rabbit Guards and Canes (40-60cm)

-Click the AMAZON picture for these and other hedging offers.
+Click for these and other hedging offers.

 Short history of the British hedgerow and why it is disappearing fast.